dickinson-comp378-fa2025/comp378-web/exams.md

 # Exams

+It will be possible to retake an exam under certain conditions.
+See the separate [Exam retakes page](./retakes.md).

 As stated on the syllabus, midterm exams will be...

 > closed-book pen-and-paper exams with one sheet of handwritten notes permitted